U-DK/LXR-Setup/README.md

 This introduction will help you install LXR on your Ubuntu.
 Because of the indexing which is a time-consuming job, I choose kernel-v1.0.
 It's small so that we can index that fast.
 Of course you can change it to any version like ***v6.0-rc6*** which is the latest version when I am writing this.

 ### P.S.
-I also put bash files there, which can help you install the LXR automatically but with a little bit manual setup.
+I have put bash files there, which can help you install the LXR automatically but with a little bit manual setup.

 ## Environment overview
 ***Test environment: Ubuntu 22.0.4***